-The conference on May 8-9, 2020 consists of SEVEN parts and you may participate in one, some, or all of these events based on your interests, goals, and budget:
+The conference on November 6-8, 2020 consists of FIVE parts and you may participate in one, some, or all of these events based on your interests, goals, and budget:

 - Manuscript Sample Critique

 - Query Letter Critique